-This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

 There are a lot of variables when you’re figuring out the best way to move your milk, including:

-- How far are you moving?
+- How far are you moving, and are you driving or flying?

-- Is shipping the breastmilk feasible?
+- Is shipping the breast milk feasible?

 - Does it make sense to donate part or all of your stash rather than move it?